Using a Garmin Watch for Long COVID

 With the Garmin watch I can track roughly the same information as the Visible app with arm band.
 The watch requires no monthly fee, but has a higher up front cost.
 I find the watch much less intrusive to my daily life.
 (See my Visible review.)

 I have read multiple long COVID recovery stories where people said part of their recovery involved discontinuing use of their Garmin watch.
-At this point it gives me concrete data to help with pacing, but I’m still not sure if I will use it long term because seeing the concrete numbers can sometimes induce stress that is not helpful.
+I found it gave me concrete data to help with pacing, but the concrete numbers induced a lot of stress, which is not helpful.